dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/filters.md

 * The filter will not be re-requested from the DI container at some later point.
 * Should not be used with a filter that depends on services with a lifetime other than singleton.

 [!WARNING] Only configure `IFilterFactory.IsReusable` to return `true` if the source of the filters is unambigious, the filters are stateless, and are safe to use across multiple HTTP requests.
+For instance, do not return filters from DI that are registered as scoped or transient if `IFilterFactory.IsReusable` returns `true`

 `IFilterFactory` can be implemented using custom attribute implementations as another approach to creating filters: